KristineFaithBarsalote/KristineFaithBarsalote/README.md

 ---

-**About Me**
+About Me

 💻 Passionate about coding and database management, I enjoy solving complex problems and creating efficient, elegant solutions.
-My journey in tech began when I pursued a **Bachelor of Science in Information Technology**, and I continue to grow my skills through hands-on projects and continuous learning.
+My journey in tech began when I pursued a Bachelor of Science in Information Technology, and I continue to grow my skills through hands-on projects and continuous learning.

 ---